Before they were incorporated, they had to be educated.

 Growing Up Sucks: Mike has to move on from a life-long dream, and even through he turns out fine by end, it does not make the pain any less significant.

 Ha Ha Ha No: Mike laughs at the accusation of having kissed Sulley's hand, then shuts up the latter by, in turn, accusing him of shedding.

 Hard Work Hardly Works: Played With.
 Due to hard studying from an early age, Mike has more technical knowledge than any other student.
 Unfortunately, his size and looks don't help him out in the field.
 On a more uplifting note, his hard work does bring him working on a Scare Floor and be respected as an equal to the on-field Scarers.

 This is also averted late in the film.
 Mike and Sulley work themselves up from mailmen to a full-fledged scare team at Monsters Inc.

 This is the opposite case for Sulley, who has a lot of natural talent as a scarer but fails precisely because he refuses to do the technical work.

 Heel Realization: Sulley again.
-He does not truly abandon his Jerkass attitude until he realizes that Mike is currently suffering a nervous breakdown because of him and his cheating undermined Oozma Kappa's victory.
+He does not truly abandon his Jerkass attitude until he realizes that Mike is currently suffering a nervous breakdown, due to how Sulley's cheating undermined Oozma Kappa's victory.